Wrasse

 Harvest strategy

 Harvest strategies provide formal and structured frameworks that guide fishery management decision-making and assist in achieving management objectives.
-They bring together all of the key elements and management functions used to make decisions about the level of fishing activity that should be applied to a fish stock or a management unit to maximise the likelihood of achieving ecological, economic and social sustainability.
+They bring together the key elements and management functions used to make decisions about the level of fishing activity that should be applied to a fish stock or a management unit to maximise the likelihood of achieving ecological, economic and social sustainability.

 The Harvest Strategy for the Victorian Wrasse (Ocean) Fishery was developed when the licences became transferable in 2017.